ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Methodology

-As shown in Sec.~\ref{subsec:disentanglement}, we utilize architecture weights $\bm{\alpha}$ and $\bm{\beta}$ to construct a parametric distribution.
-We select a candidate architecture by independently sampling edges and operations.
-Suppose there are $M$ edges $\{e_1,...,e_M\}$ and the corresponding operations $\{o_1,...,o_M\}$ make up an architecture $z=\{(e_1,o_1),...,(e_M,o_M)\}$, and thus the probability of $z$ being selected is given by:
+Lastly, we tackle the issues caused by insufficient sampling.
+Suppose architectural weights $\bm{\alpha}$ and $\bm{\beta}$ be the parameters of a distribution for architectures.
+A candidate architecture $z$ is obtained by independently sampling edges and operations.
+Suppose $z$ owns $M$ edges $\{e_1,...,e_M\}$ and the corresponding operations $\{o_1,...,o_M\}$, then the probability of $z$ being selected is given by

-NAS can be then modeled as finding optimal $\bm{\alpha}$ and $\bm{\beta}$ to minimize the expectation of validation loss of the architectures as Eq.~\ref{eq:opt_operation}, where $\bm{\theta}_z^*$ denotes the optimal operation parameters for the sampled architecture $z$.
+The search process can be thus modeled as finding optimal $\bm{\alpha}$ and $\bm{\beta}$ to minimize the expectation of validation loss of the architectures as Eq.~\ref{eq:opt_operation}, where $\bm{\theta}_z^*$ denotes the optimal operation parameters for the sampled architecture $z$.

-Rather than GDAS~\cite{dong2019searching} that approximates the expectation by sampling once, we propose to sample for $K$ times and utilize the average loss to approximate the expectation.
-Suppose that the gradient of $\alpha$ is a random variable with a variance of $\sigma^2$, sampling $K$ times and averaging generate an unbiased estimator with a variance of $\frac{\sigma^2}{K}$.
-To make the average loss differentiable to architecture weights, we refer to DARTS~\cite{liu2018darts} and use current $\bm{\theta}_z$ to approximate $\bm{\theta}_z^*$.
+However, architecture $z$ changes at each iteration while the corresponding operation weights $\bm{\omega}$ are updated only once.
+Apparently, single-path approaches suffer from two problems: \emph{unfair} and \emph{biased training} for candidate operations, and creating \emph{large variance} for architectural weights.

-Accordingly, we propose to train operation parameters by accumulating the gradients of operation weights under multiple candidate architectures.
-Not only gradient accumulation is able to alleviate the issue of insufficient training for operation parameters, but also it makes the approximation of $\bm{\theta}_z^*$ much more stable.
-Consequently, we can alternately update operation parameters $\bm{\theta}$ and architecture parameters $\bm{\alpha}$ (similar for $\bm{\beta}$) as:
+We propose two effective techniques based on \emph{gradient accumulation}. \textbf{First}, to boost fair training for operations, we sample $K$ sub-models from the supernet and accumulate gradients for each sub-model within one iteration.
+Weights $\bm{\omega}$ are updated by the accumulation of gradients from $K$ sub-models. \textbf{Second}, to reduce the variance for architectural weights, we sample another $K$ sub-models and average the gradients of architectural weights.
+Suppose that the gradient of $\alpha$ be a random variable whose variance is $\sigma^2$, then averaging among $K$ samples reduces the variance to $\sigma^2/K$.
+Specifically, we alternately update operation parameters $\bm{\theta}$ and architectural parameters $\bm{\alpha}$ (similar for $\bm{\beta}$) as:

-where $z_k,z'_k, k=1,...,K$ denote the sampled architectures.
-The overall method is shown in Alg.~\ref{alg:romeNAS}
+where $z_k,z'_k$ denote the sampled architectures.
+We can now summarize our ROME method wholely in Alg.~\ref{alg:romeNAS}.